-Are you interested in growing food, land regeneration, sustainability, energy conservation, climate change, healthy homes, animal integration, school gardens, building resilient communities or people?
+Are you interested in growing food, land regeneration, sustainability, energy conservation, climate change, healthy homes, animal care, school gardens, building resilient communities and people?

-Explore the world of Permaculture, developing insight and skills to live an abundant life and look after the planet.
-Learn to apply permaculture ethics and principles to individuals, community groups or business settings.
-Suitable for people wishing to develop their own productive garden, planning a larger scale rural enterprise, involved in community groups or wanting to live a resilient and more sustainable life.
+Explore the world of Permaculture, developing insight and skills to live an abundant life, and look after the planet.
+Learn to apply permaculture ethics and design principles to individuals, community groups or business settings.
+Suitable for people wishing to develop their own productive garden, planning a larger scale rural enterprise, involved in community groups, or wanting to live a resilient and more sustainable life.

 You will learn to: